Ritchie Torres: Gaza war

-In November 2023, Torres rejected calls for a ceasefire in the Gaza war.
-He called claims that Israel is committing genocide against Palestinians in the Gaza Strip a "blood libel".
+In November 2023, Torres rejected calls for a ceasefire in the Gaza war and called claims that Israel is committing genocide against Palestinians in the Gaza Strip a "blood libel".

 On November 7, 2023, Torres was one of 22 House Democrats who voted successfully to censure Rashida Tlaib, passing a resolution that accused her of "...promoting false narratives regarding the October 7, 2023, Hamas attack", as well as criticized, in particular, her use of the slogan "from the river to the sea".
 In explaining why he voted for the censure, Torres wrote on Twitter, "Congress has a right to take a principled stand against hate speech calling for the destruction of the world's only Jewish nation-state."
 In February 2024, he left the Congressional Progressive Caucus due to disagreements over the Israeli–Palestinian conflict.

 In 2024, Torres criticized and accused Fursan al-Aqsas creator of "normalizing the most monstrous forms of antisemitic violence and terror—like beheadings, suicide bombings, and the war crimes of October 7th".
 Torres appeared in the films Blind Spot and October 8, discussing antisemitism on American campuses after the Hamas-led attacks on Israel and subsequent war.
 He has been criticized for his pro-Israel advocacy by some progressive Jews including Abby Stein, Adam Friedland, and members of Jewish Voice for Peace.
 Torres has also been criticized by supporters of Palestine for his strong support of Israel.
 When pressed by Friedland, on The Adam Friedland Show, to discuss the history that precipitated the Gaza war, Torres responded, "It just kind of sounds like you're justifying antisemitism which is making me feel uncomfortable."